Non-backtracking spectra of weighted inhomogeneous random graphs: Applications

 for some constant \( \kappa \) such that

-\end{theorem} Whenever this result holds, a proof identical to the one in~\cite{massoulie_community_2014} implies that partial reconstruction is possible; the problem thus reduces to minimizing \( \tau \) by carefully choosing the weight function \( w \).
+\end{theorem} Whenever this result holds, a proof identical to the one in~\cite{massoulie_community_2014} implies that recovering a positive fraction of the community memberships is possible.

+In order to maximize the region in which reconstruction is possible, we need to choose the weights $w(\ell)$ such that $\tau$ is minimized.
 This optimization step is performed in the appendix, and leads to the following: \begin{proposition} Define the weight function \( w \) and signal-to-noise ratio \( \beta \) as

 where \( a, f, b, g \) and \( m \) are defined in Equation~\eqref{eq:labeled_sbm_definition} and below.
-Then, whenever \( \beta > 1 \), a spectral algorithm based on the matrix \( B \) is able to recover a fraction of the community memberships when \( n \to \infty \). \end{proposition} This settles a conjecture of~\cite{heimlicher_community_2012}, generalizing the setting from finite to arbitrary label space.
+Then, whenever \( \beta > 1 \), a spectral algorithm based on the matrix \( B \) is able to recover a positive fraction of the community memberships when \( n \to \infty \). \end{proposition} This settles a conjecture of~\cite{heimlicher_community_2012}, generalizing the setting from finite to arbitrary label space.
 Whenever we allow for a higher number of communities, as well as arbitrary choices for the connectivity matrix \( Q \) and distributions \( \dP_{ij} \), the problem proves to be harder; an analog to Theorem~\ref{th:labeled_sbm} does hold, but the optimization problem required to minimize the ratio \( \tau \) looks to be untractable.
 In the symmetric SBM case, where

 we make the following conjecture: \begin{conjecture} In the labeled symmetric SBM, partial reconstruction is possible as soon as \( \beta > 1 \), where

 and a spectral algorithm based on the non-backtracking matrix with weight function